 That’s because I’m not a fan of unruly dogs around food, especially high value raw dog food.
 I taught them to accept my hand in their filled bowls and on their raw meaty bones, and also to sit politely and wait for my “OK, go eat” release!

 I also taught my first pups Missy and Buzz to stay in their feeding spot when eating inside.
-They ate their raw dog food either in their crates or on washable towels and mats.
+They ate their raw dog food without the mess either in their crates or on washable towels and mats.

 Every now and then, I’d also feed them larger raw meaty bones like salmon heads and duck frames outside in the yard.
-But they ate the vast majority of their raw dog food inside.
+But they ate the vast majority of their raw dog food inside the house.

 My current pup Wally eats his raw dog food on a tile floor next to the kitchen that’s super easy to clean.
 He also sits politely and waits for my release to eat, and learned to accept my hand on his raw meat.